Geolocation-based Load Balancing Algorithm for GSLB Members

 There are times when a client’s IP address does not yield an accurate client location.
 To address this, the administrator may choose to modify the DNS application profile to enable EDNS.
 If this option is selected, and an EDNS subnet extension is present in the DNS request, then it will be used instead of the client’s IP address.
 For more information, refer to the Extension Mechanisms for DNS Client Subnet Option Insertion article.

 In the lifecycle of an Avi GSLB configuration, geographic information for geolocated services is first loaded into the GSLB leader Avi Controller, in bulk or on a location-by-location basis.
 The data are placed into Avi geo-DB format (specified below) for download into all Avi DNS SEs in the SE group.
 As a reminder, this group is dedicated to DNS; no application VSs are allowed in it.
 The Avi geo-DB is subsequently replicated to all follower Avi DNS instantiations, so that any one of them (DNS-1 and DNS-2 in the above example) can reply to client-local DNSs with the same optimally located VIP.

-Fields in an Avi geo-DB record are sufficient in number and kind to accommodate information defined in popular 3rd-party geolocation databases.
+Fields in an Avi geo-DB record are sufficient to accommodate information defined in popular 3rd-party geolocation databases.
 A single record contains six comma-delimited fields.
 The first four are mandatory.
 A hyphen in the fifth or sixth position indicates the field is unspecified.
 Those fields are:

 - IP address range start

 - Full name of city, e.g., USA/California/San Francisco